Page Monitoring Video Tutorial

 Hello and welcome to Accessible Web!
 Today we’re going to demonstrate how to get the most out of our page monitoring tool.

 Overlays and AI based solutions are not sufficient on their own to make a website or web app accessible- on average, automated testing only catches around 30 percent of errors.
 However, automated testing can be a great way to rapidly discover some accessibility issues.
-Through the use of Console, you will be able to bring these issues to light, create remediation tasks from those discoveries, and set up a workflow using our notification system so that your developers know what needs to be addressed and can get the work done efficiently.
+Through the use of RAMP, you will be able to bring these issues to light, create remediation tasks from those discoveries, and set up a workflow using our notification system so that your developers know what needs to be addressed and can get the work done efficiently.

 We then use our accessibility scanner on each page to check for WCAG violations.
 For more information on how the scanner checks for violations, visit our User Guide.